wimrijnders/V3DLib/Doc/Profiling.md

 The throughput is more erratic than on `vc4`.
 This can be explained by the fact that `v3d` uses TMU for both reads and writes, which go via a cache.
 You need to be a bit lucky with the cache misses on reads.
-`vc4` reads using TMU and writes using DMA.
+`vc4` reads using TMU and writes using DMA, therefore it doesn't have this effect.

 Also, the full multiplication has overall better throughput than the block multiplication.
 This is due to extra reads being added to sum partial block results.